 Improve OCR Performance and Accuracy Using Image Dropout

-Image registration is done to map the template image to the document.
-The transformation is resolution independent and it is required that all parts of the document are properly aligned.
-It’s important to reduce false positive image templates that are actually text; accidentally removing text data from the document can render sections of your OCR data unreadable.
-It’s also important to note the nature of how perspective affects image registration.
-When taking pictures with a camera, for instance, non-affine transformations are often required to correct for perspective warping.
+The transformation process is resolution independent and requires all parts of the document to be properly aligned.
+It’s important to reduce false positive image templates that are actually text; accidentally removing text data from the document can render sections of OCR data unreadable.

-When employing image dropout techniques, it’s important to identify cases where portions of the text have been incorrectly removed as part of an image template that has been removed from the document.
+When utilizing image dropout techniques, it’s important to identify cases where portions of the text have been incorrectly removed as part of an image template that has been removed from the document.
 This can manifest as removed strokes from letters and may induce errors in the recognized OCR data.
-Advanced intelligent reconstruction techniques exist—in software such as FormFix and ScanFix Xpress, for example—to correct for these types of errors.

 When dropping out the template form, graphic lines that bisect the descender characters can cause issues.
 Without intelligent stroke reconstruction, the data below the dropout area may be affected as the OCR process may not correctly associate all the text image data together.
-In this example, the recognition errors may include: ‘g’ – ‘a’, ‘j’ – ‘i’, and ‘y’ – ‘v’.
+In the example below, for instance, the recognition errors may include: ‘g’ – ‘a’, ‘j’ – ‘i’, and ‘y’ – ‘v’.